 My rating: 5 of 5 stars

-The Art of Recklessness by Dean Young is a breath of fresh air for any who read books about the art of poetry or the craft thereof.
+The Art of Recklessness (2010) by Dean Young (his first book of prose criticism on poetry) is a breath of fresh air for any who wants to read books about the art of poetry or the craft thereof.
 The portable book offers some wonderful advice to any writer.
 One I enjoyed: “At every moment the poet must be ready to abandon any prior intention in welcome expectation of what the poem is beginning to signal.
 More than intending, the poet ATTENDS!” (p 4)

 And later: “Meaningless results not from too little but too much meaning” (p 91).